o-Mateo-o/FirstSteps-Python-Julia/README.md

-# MINOR TASKS FOR ACADEMIC COURSES 2020/21
+# Minor tasks for the academic courses 2020/21 - First steps in Python and Julia programming
 ## Author:
 Mateusz Machaj
 ## Languages: